Evolution of the electronic band structure of twisted bilayer graphene upon doping: Twist angle determination by STM and Raman measurements

-The twist angle of individual flakes was identified using STM by measuring the wavelength of the moir\'e pattern.
-A typical topography image of tBLG is presented in Fig.~\ref{fig:STM}(a), where a 1.19 $\pm$ 0.03 nm moir\'e pattern is visible.
-The inset of Fig.~\ref{fig:STM}(a) is a zoomed in topography image showing the graphene atomic lattice.
-By taking a Fourier transform of the topography image, the wavevectors of the atomic lattice and moir\'e pattern can be found.
-Fig.~\ref{fig:STM}(b) is a FFT of the topography with the atomic lattice and moir\'e pattern wavevectors marked by red and blue circles respectively.
+The twist angle between the two layers of tBLG leads to a moir\'e pattern, whose wavelength depends inversely on the twist angle $\theta$.
+Therefore, measuring the wavelength of the moir\'e pattern using STM gives a direct measurement of the twist angle.
+All topography measurements were performed in a low-temperature ultrahigh vacuum STM at a temperature of 4.5 K. These measurements were performed before applying the polymer electrolyte to the device.
+Fig.~\ref{fig:RamanOnCVD}(d) shows a typical topography image of tBLG where a 1.19 $\pm$ 0.03 nm moir\'e pattern is visible.
+The upper inset of Fig.~\ref{fig:RamanOnCVD}(d) is a zoomed in topography image showing the graphene atomic lattice.
+A Fourier transform of the topography image gives the wavevectors of the atomic lattice and moir\'e pattern.
+The lower inset of Fig.~\ref{fig:RamanOnCVD}(d) is a FFT of the topography with the atomic lattice and moir\'e pattern wavevectors marked by red and blue circles respectively.
 The ratio between the atomic lattice length $a$ and the moir\'e pattern wavelength $D$ gives the twist angle $\theta$ between the two lattices using $a/D = 2 \sin(\theta/2)$.

-In Fig.~\ref{fig:STM}(c), the measured Raman G peak area of tBLG normalized to monolayer graphene is plotted versus the twist angle measured by STM.
+Using the above procedure, more than 15 different tBLG flakes were imaged using STM to determine their twist angles.
+Fig.~\ref{fig:Raman}(a) plots the measured Raman G peak area of these tBLG flakes normalized to monolayer graphene.
 There is a clear enhancement of the G peak area near a twist angle of 12 degrees.
-The enhancement of the G peak area as a function of twist angle can be fit with a Lorentzian function centered at 12.6 $\pm$ 0.2 degrees with a FWHM of 0.8 $\pm$ 0.1 degree.
-The center position of the Lorentzian function is defined as the critical angle $\theta_c $ at which $E_{\mathrm{laser}}$ matches $\Delta E_{\mathrm{vHs}}$ exactly.
-This Lorentzian function allows a conversion of the G peak area to twist angle without needing to perform STM topography measurements.
-The red points in Fig.~\ref{fig:STM}(c) correspond to tBLGs that were only measured with Raman spectroscopy.
+Our data agrees with previous results\cite{Kim2012,Havener2012}, where the twist angle was determined by transmission electron microscopy.
+The enhancement at a specific angle range arises due to the enhanced joint density of states at the photon energy of the laser excitation.